andrew/ultimate-awesome/README.md

 - [awesome-serverless-research](https://github.com/Ddnirvana/awesome-serverless-research) - A curated list of awesome serverless research works, including papers and open-sourced projects.
 - [awesome-durable-executions](https://github.com/edmondop/awesome-durable-executions) - A collection of resources for Durable Executions enthusiasts.
 - [awesome-few-shot-generation](https://github.com/kobeshegu/awesome-few-shot-generation) - [IJCV-2025] A curated list of awesome few-shot image generation papers.
+- [awesome-api-management-tools](https://github.com/mailtoharshit/awesome-api-management-tools) - Curated List of all your need managing api in your org, in an awesome fashion.
 - [awesome-scene-graph](https://github.com/mqjyl/awesome-scene-graph) - A curated list of scene graph generation and related area resources. :-).
 - [awesome-waves](https://github.com/msmolyakov/awesome-waves) - Curated list of awesome things for development on Waves blockchain.
 - [awesome-search-relevance](https://github.com/o19s/awesome-search-relevance) - Tools and other things for people who work on search relevance & information retrieval.